 Teaches how to think and act under pressure: Decisions are constantly being made under competitive stress and increasing fatigue, helping competitors become mentally tougher in other stressful situations throughout their day to day lives.

-Increased fitness levels: Most orienteering terrain is quite hilly and rugged, providing the perfect environment for athletes and nonathletes alike to develop strong hearts, legs, and lungs.
+Increases fitness levels: Most orienteering terrain is quite hilly and rugged, providing the perfect environment for athletes and nonathletes alike to develop strong hearts, legs, and lungs.

-Increased cardiovascular capacity: Orienteering requires walking, jogging and hiking, whose health benefits we wrote about.
+Increases cardiovascular capacity: Orienteering requires walking, jogging and hiking, whose health benefits we wrote about.
 All three of these activities increase aerobic capacity and cardiovascular strength.

-Increased self-esteem: It takes courage, endurance, and mental fortitude to forge ahead by oneself through unknown areas, particularly in unfamiliar terrain and forests.
+Increases self-esteem: It takes courage, endurance, and mental fortitude to forge ahead by oneself through unknown areas, particularly in unfamiliar terrain and forests.
 Every time one gets lost and find their way again, self-worth and self-esteem grows.

 Can be very useful and even lifesaving: This sport teaches self-reliance and terrain discovery to the point where it could save lives.
 Orienteers acquire the skills and techniques to relocate themselves and to continue on to their destination, no matter what.